masalinas/doc-vault/README.md

 The new access method is showed in this list

-## Manage access methods and accounts
+## Manage accounts inside access methods in Vault

 select the username/password access method and create a new account cliking in Create user